Sto\"ilow's theorem revisited: Path lifting after Floyd and Sto ilow

-The proof of Proposition \ref{prop:JCT-Basic} is an almost immediate consequence of the following version of the Jordan curve theorem; for a proof we refer to \cite[Section 4]{Moise} or \cite[Theorem 1.10, p.33]{Pommerenke}. \begin{theorem*}[The Jordan curve theorem] Let $\Omega \subset \C$ be a simply connected planar domain and let $c \colon \bS^1 \to \Omega$ be an injective continous map.
+Proposition \ref{prop:JCT-Basic} is an almost immediate consequence of the following version of the Jordan curve theorem; for a proof we refer to \cite[Section 4]{Moise} or \cite[Theorem 1.10, p.\,33]{Pommerenke}.
+Furthermore we emphasize here that by the boundary of a domain $U$ compactly contained in a planar domain $\Omega$ we mean the boundary relative to $\Omega$. \begin{theorem*}[The Jordan curve theorem] Let $\Omega \subset \C$ be a simply connected planar domain and let $c \colon \bS^1 \to \Omega$ be an injective continuous map.
 Then $\Omega \setminus |c|$ consists of two domains, exactly one of which has a compact closure in $\Omega$.
 Both of these domains have the image of the curve $c$ as their boundary. \end{theorem*}

+Besides the Jordan curve theorem we need also the following result stating that a line segment is not a boundary of a bounded domain in the plane.
+We formulate the statement of the lemma in slightly more general form for later use. \begin{lemma} Let $\Omega$ be a precompact planar domain and $\beta \colon [0,1] \to \Omega$ a line segment.
+Suppose $r>0$ is a radius such that the closed balls $\overline{B}(\beta(0),r)$ and $\overline{B}(\beta(1),r)$ are disjoint and contained in $\Omega$.
+Then there exists no precompact domain $W \subset \Omega$ such that